vfzapata/TechDocs/docs/software-architecture/Frontend-Architecture.md

 3. <strong>Separation of Concerns:</strong> Divide the project by responsibility, component logic, UI styling, data fetching, and state management should all be handled in isolation.

    </br><strong>Why it matters:</strong>
-   - Increases maintainability
+   - Increases maintainability.
-   - Encourages reuse
+   - Encourages reuse.
-   - Simplifies testing
+   - Simplifies testing.
-   - Simplifies debugging
+   - Simplifies debugging.

 4. <strong>Clean Code Practices:</strong> Adopt software engineering best practices such as: